tencent cloud

 in the upper-right corner and select Standby stream to enter the standby stream page.

 2. Enable or disable the standby video.
 A standby video serves as an auxiliary input source.
-If the standby video function is enabled, when the input source or pulled stream for the PGM (primary stream) fails or is interrupted, LVC automatically switches to the standby video.
+If a standby video is enabled, when the input source or pulled stream for the PGM (primary stream) fails or is interrupted, LVC automatically switches to the standby video.
 Once the primary stream recovers, LVC switches back to the primary stream.

 3. Set the input type to On demand URL or Live URL.